-Step 6 - Disconnect the right speaker connector
+Step 9 - Disconnect the right speaker connector

-- 1 The right speaker will be on your lefthand side when working on the MacBook, as it's laying upside down. - Slide the pointed end of a spudger underneath the right speaker cable and pry straight up to disconnect it from the audio board.
+- (i) The right speaker will be on your lefthand side when working on the MacBook, as it's laying upside down. - Slide the pointed end of a spudger underneath the right speaker cable and pry straight up to disconnect it from the audio board.

-Step 7 - Remove the right speaker screw
+Step 10 - Remove the right speaker screw

-• Use a T3 Torx driver to remove the 4.2 mm screw securing the right speaker to the case.
+Use a T3 Torx driver to remove the 4.2 mm screw securing the right speaker to the case.

-Step 8 - Remove the speaker's stretch-release adhesive
+Step 11 - Remove the right speaker adhesive

-• Use a pair of tweezers to peel back the black pull tab on the speaker's stretch-release adhesive until you can grip it with your fingers.

-- Grab the adhesive strip's pull tab and slowly pull the adhesive strip out from underneath the speaker. - (i) Keep the angle of the adhesive strip as parallel to the laptop as you can.
-Try to avoid dragging it across the inside of the case. - Pull the adhesive strip until it's freed from under the speaker. - (i) If the adhesive strip breaks, use a heated iOpener, a heat gun, or a hair dryer to help remove the adhesive: - Apply heat to the speaker to soften the adhesive underneath. - Carefully slide a spudger or opening pick underneath the speaker to separate the adhesive.
+- Use a pair of tweezers to lift up the black adhesive pull tab at the bottom of the right speaker, enough so you can grab it with your fingers. - Grab the adhesive strip's pull tab and slowly pull the adhesive strip out from underneath the speaker. - (i) Keep the angle of the adhesive strip as parallel to the laptop as you can.
+Try to avoid dragging it across the inside of the case. - Pull the adhesive strip until it's freed from under the speaker. - i If the adhesive strip breaks, use a heated iOpener, a heat gun, or a hair dryer to help remove the adhesive: - Apply heat to the speaker to soften the adhesive underneath. - Carefully slide a spudger or opening pick underneath the speaker to separate the adhesive.

-Step 10 - Remove the right speaker
+Step 12 - Remove the right speaker